isomerpages/moe-anglicanhigh/_student-development/Sexuality Education.md

 **eTeens Programme:**

 <p align="justify">
-8. eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.</p>
+8. eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>

 <p align="justify">
 9. Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
-They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
-Abstinence and upholding family values are the key messages.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
+They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
+Abstinence and upholding family values are the key messages.</p>

-**At Anglican High School, the eTeens programme will be implemented as follows in 2024:**
+**At ANGLICAN HIGH SCHOOL, the eTeens programme will be implemented as follows in 2025:**

 ![eteens](/images/eTeens_Programme.jpg)

-#### INFORMATION FOR PARENTS
+##### INFORMATION FOR PARENTS

 <p align="justify">
 10. Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.</p>